 The Village Board also asked the Applicant to prepare a glare study for selected residences in the Dugan Woods and Prairie Glen neighborhoods.
-This additional study was conducted by the Applicant and the results indicated that no glare was perceived.
+This additional study was conducted by the Applicant and the results indicated that no glare issue was perceived.
 When the existing shade trees along the railroad and property lines are factored into the equation, there is no significant glare concern for the nearby residences.
 The consultant's report is attached for the Village Board's reference and review.
+This study was further updated to consider second story windows at the residences.
+While some glare can be perceived at upper story windows, the duration of the glare is very short over a short period of time during the year.